| |

 Monkey Rock Trail, Lake Tahoe

 Mt.
-Charleston Trail, Spring Mountains
+Charleston, Spring Mountains

-Gold Strike Hot Springs, Lake Mead National Recreation Area
+Goldstrike Hot Springs, Lake Mead National Recreation Area

-How I choose the right Nevada hike
+How to choose the right Nevada hike

 In Nevada, sun, wind, and loose rock can make a short trail feel much longer than it looks on paper.